 - How microfinance can help those who lack access to traditional banking solutions

 Allowing students to explore these issues will expand their knowledge of social systems in the US and across the globe, and to think creatively about solutions to poverty at home and beyond.
-Students will engage in perspective-taking and gain empathy for poverty-stricken communities, thus developing two key global competencies that are essential to global citizenship.
+Students will engage in perspective-taking and gain empathy for poverty-stricken communities, thus developing two key global competencies that are essential to global leadership.

 One of the areas that this SDG will highlight for students is the inequalities that exist in communities around the world—and also in the US.
 Poverty and social injustice are closely linked, and in many cases, one is the cause of the other.
 Any time educators bring the SDGs into their classrooms, they are inviting students to be problem solvers who will be poised to address the issue of poverty in their own community and beyond.
-This is how teachers can nurture global citizens.
+This is how teachers can nurture global leaders.